Piet Koornhof: Political career

+In July 1981, he reassured the white electorate that racially desegregated public spaces in white areas would not be "swamped" or "crowded out".
+He suggested racially segregated bridges and keeping facilities open to all races on weekdays and racially segregated on weekends, for the exclusive use of whites.
+Beeld accused Koornhof of resurrecting "prehistoric debates" of the early apartheid era and questioned how the white minority can gain the support of nonwhites "if in 1981 we speak of separate bridges a la 1948."

 He nevertheless launched significant studies into potential constitutional models for South Africa.
-During this time he was specifically vocal in advocating the Swiss Canton model, in which a heterogeneous population could be governed under a system free of the oppression of any one dominant group that typically plagues a "Winner Takes All" system.
+During this time he was specifically vocal in advocating the Swiss canton model, in which a heterogeneous population could be governed under a system free of the oppression of any one dominant group that typically plagues a "Winner Takes All" system.
 After informing P.W.
 Botha, the State President before F. W. de Klerk, that peace in South Africa would arrive only through releasing Nelson Mandela, he was relegated to an insignificant post as Ambassador to the United States.

 From 1986 to 1991, he served as South Africa's last ambassador to the US who was also a National Party member.
 While ambassador in the United States he made an important speech at a conference in Palm Springs, Florida in which he foresaw the inevitable demise of Apartheid.
 His successor as ambassador in Washington was Harry Schwarz, a prominent leader of the Progressive Federal Party, and later the Democratic Party.